Angels of Death (video game): Anime

 A 16-episode anime television series by J.C.Staff premiered on July 6, 2018.
 The anime is directed by Kentarō Suzuki with scripts overseen by Yoshinobu Fujioka, music composed by Noisycroak at Lantis and character designs handled by Miki Matsumoto who is also serving as chief animation director.
-Masaaki Endoh performed the opening theme titled "Vital," while Rachel Gardner (Haruka Chisuga) performed the ending theme titled "Pray".
+Masaaki Endoh performed the opening theme titled "Vital," while Haruka Chisuga (voice of Rachel Gardner) performed the ending theme titled "Pray".
 The series is also streamed on Crunchyroll with English subtitles, while Funimation produced an English dub for the series and streamed it on their website.

 Reception

 Game

-In November 2017, it was announced that the game had achieved 1M downloads in Japan.
+Angels of Death has received positive reviews.
 In a review of the game's PC version, Hardcore Gamer rated it a 4 out of 5, while noting the 'wonderfully odd chemistry' between Rachel and Zack.
-The game's creativity, storyline and gameplay were praised while its brevity, belated character development and low resolution graphics were criticized.
+He prasied the game's creativity, storyline and gameplay, while its brevity, belated character development and low resolution graphics were criticized.
+Edoardo Carusillo from geekgamer.it rated the game 7.1, he praised the story, gameplay and characterisation, but criticised the art style, saying it was "mediocre and inconsistent".
+Horror Moth's Sharon shared similar sentiments, while adding the lack of "exaggerated jumpscares" and the "not at all disturbing graphics" would attract players who would otherwise avoid games of its type.

+In November 2017, it was announced that the game had achieved over 1 million downloads in Japan.

 Manga

-Roundups of the first volume from ANN note that it is short on tension, suspense and horror and somewhat confused in its delivery; its characters seem unnatural and are perhaps more appropriate to a game than to this format; and while the environment art often works well, overall the illustrations do not serve the story.
+Roundups of the first volume from Anime News Network note that it is short on tension, suspense and horror and somewhat confused in its delivery; its characters seem unnatural and are perhaps more appropriate to a game than to this format; and while the environment art often works well, overall the illustrations do not serve the story.

 Anime

-First impressions from ANN are mixed.
-Some criticized the pacing to be weak and writing repetitive that lacks scares in horror genre, but praise its episodic structure that strongly pushes the creepiness factor that deliver an intriguing plot.
-Steve Jones from the same site, on the other hand, gives the anime more positive review.
+First impressions from Anime News Network were mixed.
+Some found the pacing to be weak and the writing repetitive and lacking scares, but others praised its episodic structure that strongly pushed the creepiness factor to deliver an intriguing plot.
+Steve Jones from the same site, on the other hand, gave the anime a more positive review.
 While he found the early episodes to be a campy romp and criticized the slow pacing, he praised the main characters' growth and interaction and the performance of the voice actors.
 In Tokyo Anime Award Festival 2019, the anime ranked 72.